-A One-on-One interview is one person interviewing another person (e.g. a sit-down interview).
+A One-on-One interview is one person interviewing another person in-person (e.g. a sit-down interview).
 The interviewee's responses are transcribed verbatim.
 The interviewer's questions are paraphrased for clarity.

 We provide two types of verbatim transcripts for One-on-One Interviews.

 - Clean Verbatim - the content of the interviewee's responses are verbatim, but we omit the non-verbal utterance such as 'uh..' and 'uhm..', 'double- doubled' words and 'st-st-stutters'.
 We transcribe transcripts this way by default.

 - True Verbatim - the 'uhms and uhs', 'stu-stutters' and other non-verbal utterances of the interviewee are transcribed.
 We transcribe a representative number of such utterances.
 For instance if somebody says "I uh.. uh.. uh.. ate dinner" it would be transcribed as "I uh.. ate dinner."
 If you need True Verbatim, it must be requested on the order.
 To do so indicate you would like "True Verbatim" in the file notes during upload.

 True Verbatim is not avaialbe on poorly recorded audio or audio with excessive background noise.

 Note for TV & Film Clients: For finished, edited shows see TV 'as broadcast' or Film Continuity

 Time coding is available as an option if your materials are submitted on DVD, digital video files, or VHS with a visible timecode window burn (BITC).
 We can also accept audio files with audible SMPTE timecode on one of the channels.